kinghos/UniNotes/NST Maths/Supervision Notes.md

 Remember the result $t=\tan \frac{x}{2}$ for integration of reciprocal functions.
 Draw out this triangle and use sin and cos derivations to integrate.
 Odd powers of sin - factor out a sin and then convert to cose Even powers of sin - DeMoivres

+Sums make inequality signs change from strict to not strict